 Well, here I am at the Apple Store in Peabody, MA.
-That’s a picture of me that I just took with a camera that’s hooked up to this computer.

 The coolest thing about this store is that everything is set up for customers to use.
 You can take pictures, shoot videos, run software.
 And all of the machines are connected to really fast Internet.